mrtngamper/IEGUI/Documentation/README.md

 because of the size of some PyTorch models and the GitHub file size limitation.

 ## Resume
-This section will be added in after release :warning:
+This section will be added after release :warning: